 Finally, the ‘ETF’ tab displays all the Exchange-Traded Funds benchmarked against the index.
-Further, the ‘News and Corporate Actions’ tab provides information on the latest news and corporate actions taken by the constituent stocks.
+Further, the ‘News and Corporate Actions’ tab provides information on the constituent stocks' latest news and corporate actions.

 4. ETF Pages

-Known as exchange traded funds, ETFs are mostly designed to closely match the constituents of a stock market index.
-Therefore, the returns of these funds should ideally match that of the index’s.
+Known as exchange-traded funds, ETFs are mostly designed to match a stock market index's constituents closely.
+Therefore, these funds' returns should ideally match the indexes.
 Such funds are called passive ETFs.
 On the other hand, ETFs that don’t track an index are called actively-managed ETFs.

 Tickertape’s ETF Pages are designed to provide you with all the vital information you need to make an informed decision in a decluttered way.
 Let’s explore the 'Kotak Nifty 50 ETF' Index Page.

 Below is a brief on Tickertape's ETF Pages